Vertex Representations for Yangians of Kac-Moody algebras: Level one vertex representations

 Then the assignment \eqref{Vrep:A} determines an algebra homomorphism $U(\mft_\mbA)\to \End_\C\mcV_\mbA$.
 The added difficulty in proving this statement is verifying that \eqref{Vrep:A} preserves the Serre relation \eqref{t:Serre} when $a_{ij}<-1$.
-This can again be deduced from \cite{Ji2}, although it may also be proven directly using elementary properties of the formal delta function $\delta({z},{w})$ and its partial derivatives. \end{remark} We now turn to relating $\mcV_\mbA$ with the $\mft$-module $\mcV$ from Corollary \ref{C:rho_0}.
-Recall from Definition \ref{D:h} that $\mfH$ is the Heisenberg Lie algebra associated to the trivial lattice $\Z^{|I|}$.
-For each $k\in \Z_{\neq 0}$, set
+This can again be deduced from \cite{Ji2}, although it may also be proven directly using elementary properties of the formal delta function $\delta({z},{w})$ and its partial derivatives.